geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Past were the hours design'd for martial sport,
 A spacious hall receiv'd the glittering court,
 And with their peers, the sovereigns laid aside
-The cold restraints of state and regal pride ;
+The cold restraints of state and regal pride;
 Mirth at the table sate, a welcome guest,
 And darkness clos'd unmark'd upon the feast.
 When lo ! on every side, a sudden light